danbev/learning-iot/doc/rf.md

 The above is just an example and the actual digital signal depends on the line codeing in use.

+There are few important things with regards to line coding:
+* Signal Level
+Is the number of values (amplitude) that a signal can have.
+Like it might only allow 0 and +a, or perhaps -a and +a, or -a, +a and 0.

+* Data Level
+Is the number of values used to represent data.
+For example binary only requires two, 1 and 0.

+* Pulse Rate
+Is the number of pulses per second.
+A pulse is the minimum amount of time required to trasmit a symbol.

+* Bit Rate
+Is the number of bits per second.

+# DC Component
+This is when a line coding has an average voltage greater than 0.
+For example,i if we represent high as 3V and low as -3V then the average is 0 as the high and low values will cancel each other out.
+But if we instead have high as 3V and low as 0 then we would have a postive average and this is called a non-zero DC component.
+This is apparently related to errors in the communication but I'm not exactly sure how yet.

 ### Scrambling
 Is really just a rearrangement of a sequence of data and is used in wireless communication to remove long sequences of ones and zeros.